-- · Total compensation consists primarily of base salary, an annual cash incentive and long-term equity incentives. - · Our NEOs received annual incentive awards at 111% of their targets. - Long-term incentives comprise a significant portion of the executives' total compensation package, with, generally, approximately 50% of the total dollar value of such awards consisting of performance-based restricted stock units ("PSUs") with multi-year performance objectives and a three-year period for vesting (if the applicable performance objective is achieved). - · PSUs do not vest unless a threshold level of performance is surpassed. - Executives receive only limited perquisites, most of which are for business-related purposes.
+- Total compensation consists primarily of base salary, an annual cash incentive and long-term equity incentives. - Our NEOs earned annual incentive awards at 98% of their individual target amounts for 2022. - Long-term incentives comprise a significant portion of the executives' total compensation package, with approximately 50% of the total dollar value of such awards consisting of performance-based restricted stock units ("PSUs") with multi-year performance objectives and a three-year service requirement. - PSUs are not earned unless a threshold level of performance is surpassed. - · We require compliance with stock ownership requirements. - · We maintain the ability to clawback compensation in connection with a financial restatement. - Executives receive only limited perguisites, most of which are for business-related purposes.

-2020 and 2021 Total Realized Compensation as a % of Target
+2020, 2021 and 2022 Total Realized Compensation as a Percentage of Target

-2021 Total Realized Compensation
+2022 Total Realized Compensation

-Below is a comparison of 2021 target compensation to total realized compensation for our NEOs.
-Total realized compensation is based on the actual dollar value of awards delivered to our NEOs in any given year.
+Below is a comparison of 2022 target compensation to total realized compensation for our NEOs.
+Total realized compensation is based on the actual dollar value of cash and vested equity delivered to our NEOs in any given year.
 This measure further demonstrates our ongoing commitment to compensating our leadership based on the company's performance and placing a significant portion of senior executive compensation at risk.
-For example, total realized compensation was meaningfully lower than target for most of our NEOs in 2021 because our total shareholder return measured against that of the S&P Small Cap 600 Materials Index over the three-year period ended December 31, 2020 was at the 24th percentile, and therefore, none of the PSUs awarded in 2018 vested.
-Mr. Zugay's total realized compensation was meaningfully higher than target in 2021 because, in connection with Mr. Zugay's retirement on December 31, 2021, Mr. Zugay's 2021 long-term incentive award consisted of a single time-based restricted stock unit ("RSU") grant, which vested on December 31, 2021.

-NEO 2021 Target mpensation Co 2021 Total Realized mpensation % of Target Realized Leroy M. Ball \$ 5,086,866 \$ 2,657,683 52.2% Michael J. Zugay \$ 1,183,428 \$ 1,458,325 123.2% James A. Sullivan \$ 2,122,568 \$ 1,173,021 55.3% Leslie S. Hyde \$ 1,034,380 \$ 661,963 64.0% Stephanie L. Apostolou \$ 900,258 \$ 673,268 74.8%
+Total realized compensation was lower than target for our NEOs in 2022 because none of our NEOs exercised previously-granted stock options in 2022.

+NEO 2022 Target Compensation 2022 Total Realized Compensation

+Leroy M. Ball \$5,639,500 \$4,787,404

+Jimmi Sue Smith \$1,158,853 \$ 740,916

+James A. Sullivan \$2,174,325 \$1,774,168

+Stephanie L. Apostolou \$1,041,837 \$ 803,283

+Leslie S. Hyde \$1,042,468 \$ 941,722

-2022 PROXY SUMMARY
+2023 PROXY SUMMARY